rockit-astro/powerd/README.md

 `power` is a commandline utility that interfaces with the power system daemon.

-`light` is a commandline utility to switch the dome light on and off.
+`light` is a commandline utility to switch the default dome/enclosure light on and off.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration